Mission of Deeds

 The seed for Mission of Deeds was planted when our founder, Tony Triglione, learned that providing beds, furniture, and household goods was an underserved area of human services.
 Inspired by My Brother’s Keeper, then in Brockton, Tony began plans for a furniture charity north of Boston.

 In 1993 Tony bought Mission of Deeds a former Ryder box truck and gave the new charity space in a building that housed one of his stores.
 A few volunteers joined, furniture inventory was accumulated and social service organizations began to take note.

 The first client was a woman in a local town who kept her children’s clothes in trash bags due to lack of money.
 Mission of Deeds gave her two bureaus and client service had begun.
 The services to this family, and every client, has always been free of charge.

-In the many years since we estimate that we have furnished the apartments of about 14,000 families in need.
+In the many years since, we estimate that we have furnished the apartments of more than 16,500 families in need.
 The clients include the formerly homeless, victims of domestic violence, elders without support, refugees, displaced veterans, and the disabled.